 It seemed Reynolds was making strides toward the acceptance and social standing she sought.
 She was described as boy-obsessed and spent hours talking on the phone with Gregory.
 She also spent a great deal of time with Kolb, of whom Reynolds’ father was none too keen.
 “I only met her once,” Tony Reynolds is recorded by NBC to have said.
 “And my first impression was a thug and a freak.
 She was dressed all in black, had piercings and everything.”
 Beyond that, there didn’t appear to be any overt issues with Reynolds’ new friends.

 Two months into Reynolds’ new life and everything was on track.
 She was shining with youth, happy being the center of attention, and fostered a notable talent for singing, once filling the entire house with her voice as she spent hours practicing for a school talent show.
 She even had an after school job at a fast food restaurant called Checkers.
 That’s why, when Reynolds suddenly disappeared, no one saw it coming.
+This case is strikingly similar to the case of Holly Bobo because of the innocence and vulnerability of the victims.
+Both Adrienne and Holly were all young girls who should have been able to navigate their daily lives without fear.

 On January 20, 2005, Tony Reynolds said goodnight to his daughter, same as always.
 He was a truck driver and had to be on the road by 4am the following morning.